 (3) He Creates Change

 After making us aware of our need and creating a desire to change, the Holy Spirit works on our hearts to bring about change.
-The way this occurs is mysterious.
-In an effort to explain, let me use two illustration.
+Ultimately, the way He creates change in us is mysterious and hard to explain.
+But two illustrations might help.

 Unlovable to Lovable

 We all have those people in our lives who are unlovable.
 No matter what you do, how much you prepare yourselves, and how well you try to interact with them, they always do something or act in some way that causes them to be hard to love.
 As Christians, we know we should love, even loving those who are at times unlovable, so we pray that God would change our hearts.
 At some point God answers our prayer, changing our hearts, and causing us to love the person who was once unlovable to us.
 Now that person did not change, they still act in the same way, but we have changed because the Holy Spirit has worked on our hearts.

 There are those of us who are anxious when it comes to flying.
 As Christians though, we know it is a sin to be anxious because it shows we are not trusting in the Lord.
 Our awareness of this sin in our lives causes us to pray to God to change our hearts, so that we are no longer anxious when we board a plane.
 Amazingly, the next time we get on a flight we are not anxious.
 We find ourselves calm, and even enjoying our time in the air.
 Now, air travel did not suddenly get safer.
 What changed was our heart, and that change was brought about by the Holy Spirit working in us.

 So we see that one way in which Sanctification occurs in our lives is through the Monergistic Work of the Holy Spirit.
 He works by Himself to make us aware of and to convict us of specific sins.
 He also produces a desire in us to change and rid specific sins from our lives by causing us to reflect on the gospel message.
 Furthermore, He produces change in our hearts that we could not bring about by ourselves.